-INSO Niger provides expertise to other NGOs in context analysis, security monitoring and security management training and is also a central player in coordination and advocacy bodies related to humanitarian access.
+INSO Niger provides expertise to other NGOs in context analysis, security monitoring and security management training.
+INSO Niger is also a central player in coordination and advocacy bodies related to humanitarian access.

-Working with INSO Niger means joining a team of dynamic, highly-skilled individuals, from both national and international backgrounds, and a mission that is growing in qualitative development and in perpetual reflection on the adequacy of its services to the local needs of its partners.
+Working with INSO Niger means joining a team of dynamic, highly skilled and talented individuals, from both national and international backgrounds, and a mission that is growing in qualitative development and in perpetual reflection on the adequacy of its services to the local needs of its partners.

-You will oversee all aspects of service delivery and plays a key role in ensuring that INSO provides the best support possible to NGOs responding to the crisis in Niger.
-Specific responsibilities include the recruitment, training, and management of a team of senior analysts (Safety Advisors), editorial review of key INSO products, monitoring, and continual improvement of compliance with service delivery standards and support to the Country Director in the broader development of the program.
+As Deputy Director, you oversee all aspects of service delivery and play a key role in ensuring that INSO provides the best support possible to NGOs responding to the crisis in Niger.
+Specific responsibilities include the recruitment, training, and management of a team of senior analysts, editorial review of key INSO products, monitoring, and continual improvement of compliance with service delivery standards.
+You also support the Country Director in the broader development of the program.

-You will have a strong background in NGO safety and security, be outgoing, inquisitive and detail oriented, and have significant experience building and leading high performing teams.
-You should have the ability to analyse complex security issues and contexts, communicate to an excellent standard of French and English both verbally and in writing and share INSO’s commitment to humanitarian principles.
+You will be outgoing, inquisitive and detail oriented and have significant experience building and leading high performing teams.
+You will need to analyse complex security issues and contexts, communicate to an excellent standard of French and English both verbally and in writing and share INSO’s commitment to humanitarian principles.
 This position is based in Niamey and reports to the Country Director.

 Team Leadership and Management

-- Direct management of the program team: INSO Safety Advisors (x4), Training manager & Information manager, including recruitment, training, orientation, and on-the-job mentoring.
+- Direct management of the program team; including recruitment, training, orientation, and on-the-job mentoring.

 - Steering the program during the Country Director’s absence.